François Péron: Life

 Péron was born in Cérilly, Allier, in 1775, the son of a tailor (not a harness maker as is frequently asserted).
-Although intended for the priesthood, due to the Revolution, Péron reluctantly joined the 2nd Allier Volunteer Battalion in 1792 and helped defend besieged Landau.
-In the following year he was wounded and taken prisoner by Prussian forces near Hochspeyer in the Pfalzwald.
-Imprisoned in the fortress of Magdeburg he was not repatriated to France until 1794.
+Although intended for the priesthood, due to the Revolution Péron reluctantly joined the 2nd Allier Volunteer Battalion in 1792 and helped defend besieged Landau.
+In the following year he was wounded and taken prisoner by Prussian forces near Hochspeyer in the Pfälzerwald.
+Imprisoned in the fortress of Magdeburg, he was not repatriated to France until 1794.
 Having lost the sight of an eye, Péron was invalided out of the army.
 For two years he was Town Clerk in Cérilly before gaining a scholarship to study medicine in Paris.
 While in Paris, Péron changed interests towards zoology, spending time at the Muséum d'histoire naturelle.
 In 1800, after an unhappy love affair, he sought to join Nicolas Baudin's expedition to Australian waters as an anthropological observer.
 Instead he was appointed as a trainee zoologist.